Manage Nginx Services on Ubuntu: Start, Stop, Restart, Reload

 Restart Nginx services on Ubuntu Linux

-If some cases, you may not want to stop entirely or shut down Nginx services, then start them up again.
-In that case, you can use the restart option to restart Nginx services.
+Sometimes, you might not want to completely stop and then restart Nginx services.
+In that case, use the restart option to restart Nginx services.

 Example.